IshanGaikwad/SQL-query-evaluator-for-single-threaded-database-that-can-run-TPC-H-queries/readme.md

 Parser
 An SQL parser parses a query into an intelligible string field.
 An open-source SQL parser was used in this project.
 Documentation and guidelines on how to use this parser is available at: https://doc.odin.cse.buffalo.edu/jsqlparser/

-Schema
-The data directory contains files named table name.csv where table name is the name used in a CREATE TABLE statement.
-The result of CREATE TABLE statements is not to create a new file, but simply to synchronize the given TCPH sql schema to an existing .csv file.
-Delimiters used in these files, (a) vertical-pipe ("|") as a field delimiter, and (b) newlines ("\n") as record delimiters.

 Execution
 Run this program using the following syntax: